- Location:New York, New York

 Ms. Oksman graduated Brooklyn Law School.
 During law school, she earned the Brooklyn Law School Public Service Award and contributed research to the article The Changing Shape of Federal Pretrial Practice: The Disparate Impact on Civil Rights and Employment Discrimination Cases, 158 U. Pa.
 L. Rev. 517 by Professor Elizabeth Schneider.
 She received a Bachelor of Arts in the Liberal Arts at SUNY Purchase College where she was a Presidential Scholar and on the Dean’s List.
 At SUNY Purchase, she “made up a major” encompassing Philosophy, Women’s Studies, and Photography.

-Ms. Oksman is a lifelong New Yorker, born and raised in the New York City area, and currently living in the Prospect Heights neighborhood of Brooklyn.
-She regularly volunteers at Housing Conservation Coordinator’s free legal clinic fielding questions on housing-related legal issues.
+Ms. Oksman is a lifelong New Yorker, born and raised in the New York City area, and currently living in Brooklyn.
+She regularly volunteers at the free legal clinics at Housing Conservation Coordinators and the office of New York City Council Member Erik Bottcher fielding questions on housing-related legal issues.
 When not hard at work, Ms. Oksman enjoys road trips, photography, and discovering new neighborhoods by bike.

 - American Package Company, Inc. v.
 Benjamin Gleitzman, Unreported, Civ.
 Ct., Kings Co., Housing Part E, Index No. 96702/16 (Hon.
 Thomas M. Fitzpatrick, Feb.
 15, 2017) (in holdover eviction proceeding commenced on the basis that no lease existed between landlord and tenant because tenant did not pay full security or rent under the lease, court dismisses proceeding finding tenant has an enforceable contract where there is no dispute tenant signed the lease, landlord delivered it to tenant fully executed, and respondent was already in possession of the premises).